 As the only quality mark in this field, gaining the Kitemark will give manufacturers product differentiation and enhanced market reputation.
-The Kitemark is highly regarded and specified by many local authorities, and will help give manufacturers the competitive advantage with those designing and renewing local authority care homes.
+The Kitemark is highly regarded and specified by many local authorities, and will help give manufacturers the competitive advantage with those designing and refurbishing local authority care homes.

-BSI extensive testing facilities
+BSI's extensive testing facilities

 Smoke Detectors - BS EN 54-7: 2001

 Fire detection and fire alarm systems.
 Smoke detectors.
 Point detectors using scattered light, transmitted light or ionisation

 Fire detection and fire alarm systems.
 Heat detectors.
 Point detectors

 - Heat generation up to a class C heat detector

 - Software controlled filter paper and aerosol smoke generation

 - Automated alarm registering

 - Three-phase for heat generation and single phase for smoke generation